 The temple etiquette gives a framework to consciously carry out and process your own words and actions.
 They intend to make human coexistence smooth and pleasant.
-Because the life at the zen house is completely supported by donations (food, all items and money), we do not waste anything.
-The Zen Temple takes no responsibility for accidents and illnesses during the stay.
-If you have allergies please inform the cook beforehand.
+Because the life at the zen temple is completely supported by donations (food, all items and money), we do not waste anything.

 Harmony, respect, purity and tranquility.

 - Eat what will be served (vegetables, meat, fish, etc.)

 - Choose your words and actions deliberately and consistently!

 - Respect the hierarchy of the Academy!

 - Respect age!